artemsihalev560-hue/Easy-Editor/README.md

 # Easy-Editor
-Easy Editor is a simple image editing application with a graphical interface.
-Allows you to apply basic filters: b/w, rotations, mirror, contrast, reset and save copies.
+Easy Editor is a desktop application for fast image editing written in Python using PyQt5 and PIL.

+Features:
+- Opening a folder with images
+- View the list of images
+- Application of filters:
+- Black and white
+- Turn left/right
+- Mirror image
+- Increase the contrast
+- Reset all changes
+- Saving the processed copy to the Modified subfolder